seanbreckenridge/exobrain/work/resume/README.md

 ### Job Hopping

 - In general, in CS, if you want more money, get a new job.
-- Should probably job hop early in career because thats how you increase salary.
+- Should probably job hop early in career because that's how you increase salary.
 After you get to a certain age should probably look for a more established company that you plan to retire with.
 Maybe this won't be an issue when I'm older, since 'new generation' HR may not care as much about this.
 - Should probably stay at a job for at least a year before leaving, else it looks sort of bad.